• Skip to primary navigation

 In the bowl of a stand mixer, combine the warm water, yeast, and sugar.
 Stir and let sit until the yeast starts to foam and bubble, 5 to 7 minutes.

-yeast that has proofed in a stand mixer bowl
+Yeast that has proofed in a stand mixer bowl.

 Make the Dough

-Add the olive oil, honey, and salt to the bowl and stir.
-Using the dough hook, turn the mixer on low and add the flour in 1-cup increments until all is added.
 Once the dough starts to form, increase the speed to medium.
 If the dough is too sticky, add a little more flour.
 Mix for 5 minutes or until the dough is well combined.
 Scrape down the sides halfway through the mixing time.

-oil added to yeast mixture in a stand mixer bowl
+Oil added to yeast mixture in a stand mixer bowl.

 Let Dough Rise